 The main growing countries of Okra are India, Pakistan, and Nigeria.
 Mainly used in the Arab, African and Asian countries, but is also very popular in the northeast of Brazil, the southern United States, the Caribbean, Turkey, and Greece.
-It is one of the oldest vegetables and was planted more than 4,000 years ago.
+It is one of the oldest vegetables and people planted it already more than 4,000 years ago.
 Originally she comes from Africa

 Okras have a tart-spicy, sour-piquant aroma, but still taste very mild.
-The pods can be eaten raw or steamed, fried, pickled or blanched.
+Also, you can eat the pods raw or steamed, fried, pickled or blanched.
 Above all, okra is extremely healthy and contains many important nutrients.

 Also, its high content of fiber, antioxidants and vitamin C makes the tender pod an absolute healthy food!
 Vitamin C stimulates the formation of white blood cells that protect you from pathogens and harmful substances.
-Together with the antioxidants, the immune system is perfectly strengthened.
+Together with the antioxidants, it strengthens your immune system perfectly.

-In addition, okra contains calcium, potassium, and iron.
-The okra-derived beta-carotene is known for its protective function of the eyes.
+Okra also contains calcium, potassium, and iron.
+The okra-derived beta-carotene has a protective function of your eyes.
 In addition, to beta-carotene, the antioxidant vitamin A is formed in the body.
-Also, folic acid, as well as vitamins B 1, B 2 and B 3, are contained in the green pods.
+The green pods Contain folic acid, as well as vitamins B 1, B 2 and B 3.

-These B vitamins, as well as the many high-quality proteins, help Okras among other things to strong, beautifully shiny hair.
-The mucus and fiber help to keep the blood sugar level constant and stimulate digestion.
+These B vitamins, as well as the many high-quality proteins, help Okras among other things to make your Hair strong, and beautifully shiny.
+Also, the mucus and fiber help to keep the blood sugar level constant and stimulate digestion.
 In addition, excess cholesterol and metabolic toxins are easily released from the body.
 Okra is low-calorie.

 In Texas, okra is practically a state vegetable, offered fried at every BBQ joint and road stand.
-Well, okra aka bamieh is also beloved in the Eastern Mediterranean shores, especially in Egypt, Lebanon, and Syria.
+Well, okra aka bamieh also people in the Eastern Mediterranean shores love very much, especially in Egypt, Lebanon, and Syria.